ankitadhandha/sph_doc/$_03-detail-8-depository.rst

 Metadata, Results and Data are represented as Graphs and stored in appropriate Graph database.

-Workflow is defined in Tavera, but workflow meta data is associated with appropriate Graph application.
+Work-flow is defined in Taverna, but work-flow meta data is associated with appropriate Graph application.

 Minimum Information Model Ontology
 ----------------------------------